florisoft/User.Manuals/BASIS/Management Timer (M122)/M122 Manual Management Timer - ENG.md

 ### Layout

 A Print layout (aka 'Report' which can be maintained in the Constants => System => Print Layouts.
 The data in the query should be reflected in the layout.
-SO the layout has to be designed before the data can emailed automatically.
+So the layout has to be designed before the data can emailed automatically.
 If the layout hasn't been designed you will get an empty report.

 ### Export as